 It’s important to show up to both face-to-face and online networking spaces with a solid description of our professional skill sets.
 Knowing how to package and showcase what we bring to the table is how we attract the opportunities we’re after.

 I’ve created a list of a few considerations to make next time you’re reworking your LinkedIn bio or practicing your elevator pitch in the car on the way to a networking event.
-(I’ve also created a step-by-step fill-in-the-blank worksheet that I give to my clients to help them write their own bios, which you can download here.)
+(I’ve also created a step-by-step fill-in-the-blank worksheet that I give to my clients to help them write their own bios, which is available here.)

 Every one of these considerations provides a solid place to start the conversation when someone asks you, “What do you do?”